 I’m the developer of the sageopt python page.

 I’m a member of CVXPY‘s core development team.
 My contributions include the current MOSEK interface, improvements to continuous-integration tools, automated code deployments, testing enhancements, a “support function” atom, and more efficient conic-forms for SDP-representable constraints.

 Ambulance Fleet Scheduling

 In the spring of 2016, my capstone design course group prototyped a system to schedule ambulances for the San Francisco Fire Department.
 In the summer of 2016 I redesigned the system for enhanced performance, testability, and ease-of-adoption.
 The code for the system is hosted publically on BitBucket.
 Because the schedules need to be generated only a handful of times a year, I am happy to add functionality at the request of cities which use (or want to use) this system.
-A manuscript providing appropriate background for an operations research professional (or mathematician or computer scientist) is currently being written.
+A manuscript providing appropriate background for an operations research professional (or mathematician or computer scientist) is available upon request.

 Operations Research Education

 While I was President of Berkeley’s chapter of Alpha Pi Mu (the Industrial Engineering honor society) I initiated a project to survey curriculum of IEOR-like majors throughout the United States.
 The information found during the survey was compiled into a variety of formats which educators (or potential students of IE / OR!) may find helpful.
 Those materials can be found here.